hoyuela/glass-solstice/Calabash/features/step_definitions/README.md

 Specifies any digit (non-decimal number)(no quotes).

     (one|two)
-Specifies the expected text at this point _must_ be "one" or "two" (quotes should be ommitted).
+Specifies the expected text at this point _must_ be "one" or "two" (quotes should be omitted).
+The chosen text is then passed as an argument.

     (?:the|a)
-Same as above, however, the ?: simply denotes that it doesn't really matter if you choose to use "the" or "a" (will not have any effect on the outcome), but one of them _must_ be specified.
+Same as above, however, the ?: simply denotes that it does not matter if "the" or "a" is chosen since the chosen text will not be passed as an argument.
+However, one of them **must** be specified.

     (?:the|a)?
-Same as above, but the entire group (within the parentheses) is optional (you can but do not have to use the words "the" or "a", nor will they effect the outcome of the step).
+Same as above, but the entire group (within the parentheses) is optional meaning you can use "the", "a", or nothing "" and the outcome of the step will not be affected.

     Then /^the users? should receive an email$/
 A step definition where the "s" in "users" is optional (can use "user" or "users")